Yoav666s/dnd-wiki/_pages/reckonfall.md

 ## Defense Rank
 Your DR equals your to your Agility Modifier plus your Resilience Modifier plus 2.

-**Odd Defense Ranks.** If your DR is an odd number, your opponents will add 1 to the result on the Difficulty Die they roll, or in case of a DR of 3, they will add or subtract 1 directly to the d20 in your favor.
+**Odd Defense Ranks.** If your DR is an odd number, your opponents will add 1 to the result on the Difficulty Die's penalty, or in case of a DR of 3, they will add or subtract 1 directly to the d20 in your favor.

 ## Skills
 There are 12 skills, each linked to a Character Attribute.
 You can choose 5 skills to gain competence in.